-Add the chicken broth and cream (or half and half) and simmer for 5 minutes, uncovered until sauce thickens a bit.
-Stir in the fresh basil (or rosemary) and one and one-half cups of the tomato halves.
+Add the chicken broth and cream (or half and half) and simmer for 5 minutes, uncovered until the sauce thickens a bit.
+Stir in the fresh basil (or rosemary) and one-half cup of tomato halves.

 Return the andouille and shrimp to the pan and stir gently to combine.
 Turn off the heat.